DeepCausalMMM: A Deep Learning Framework for Marketing Mix Modeling with Causal Structure Learning: Summary

 \section{Summary}

-Marketing Mix Modeling (MMM) is a statistical technique used to estimate the impact of marketing activities on business outcomes such as sales, revenue, or customer visits.
-Traditional MMM approaches often rely on linear regression or Bayesian hierarchical models that assume independence between marketing channels and struggle to capture complex temporal dynamics and non-linear saturation effects (Hanssens et al. 2005; Chan \& Perry 2017; Ng et al. 2021).
+Marketing Mix Modeling (MMM) estimates the impact of marketing activities on business outcomes such as sales or revenue.
+Traditional MMM approaches rely on linear regression or Bayesian hierarchical models that assume channel independence and struggle to capture temporal dynamics and non-linear saturation (Chan \& Perry, 2017; Hanssens et al., 2005; Ng et al., 2021).